Developers

 Introduction

-This will guide you through setting up and using EVM event listeners for Eigenlayer support, using examples from the incredible squaring implementation.
+This will guide you through setting up and using EVM event listeners for EigenLayer AVSes, using examples from the Incredible Squaring blueprint implementation (opens in a new tab).

 Setting Up EVM Event Listeners